Don’t become a tax resident in Spain: inquire about the Beckham Law

 More and more foreigners are interested in moving to Spain for its great climate and quality of life, as well as its secure legal environment for businesses due to its membership in the European Union.
 However, the high tax pressure in Spain, which has increased by 2.9 GDP points since the pandemic according to Fedea (Foundation for Applied Economics Studies), frightens foreign investors.

-Many of them are unaware of how taxes are structured in Spain, how tax residents or non-tax residents are taxed, and the possibility of being subject to the Beckham Law to reduce their tax bill over several fiscal years.
-All these aspects are covered in this post.
+Many of them are unaware of how taxes are structured in Spain, how tax residents or non-tax residents are taxed, and the possibility of being subject to the Beckham Law to reduce their tax bill over several fiscal years, even when buying a luxury real estate in Spain.
+Read more!

 The new Beckham Law offers you significant tax savings